-Advanced: Tumors and their Interactions with the Microenvironment
+Advanced: Tumors and Their Interactions with the Microenvironment

-Today, students learn about a real research project that examined tumor growth in relation to a low-oxygen microenvironment.
-The virtual lab—“Can tumors be starved to death?”—allows students to go step-by-step through the experiments and draw conclusions based on simulated results.
+Students learn about a real research project that examined tumor growth in relation to a low-oxygen microenvironment.
+The virtual lab—”Can tumors be starved to death?”—allows students to go step-by-step through the experiments and draw conclusions based on simulated results.
 Very advanced students may attempt to read the published article, which expands on the methods used and describes additional findings.
 This lesson addresses the Next Generation Science Standards (NGSS) Performance Expectation HS-LS1-4.
 View the standards that apply to this unit.

 Teratoma: a type of tumor created from the injection of embryonic stem cells into a rodent.
 This tumor contains cell types from all three germ layers of the embryo because the original cells were pluripotent.
 Cells of unknown potency can be injected into a rodent, and if a teratoma forms, the researcher now knows the cells are pluripotent.